SerenityOS/serenity/Documentation/BuildInstructions.md

 This will compile all of SerenityOS and install the built files into the `Build/x86_64/Root` directory inside your Git repository.
 It will also build a disk image and start SerenityOS using QEMU.

+The first time this command is executed, it will also download some required database files from the internet and build the SerenityOS cross-compiler toolchain.
+These steps only have to be done once, so the next build will go much faster.
+When we update to a newer compiler, you might be prompted to re-build the toolchain; see the [troubleshooting guide](Troubleshooting.md#the-toolchain-is-outdated) for what to do when this happens.

 If, during build, an error like `fusermount: failed to open /etc/mtab: No such file or directory` appears, you have installed `fuse2fs` but your system does not provide the mtab symlink for various reasons.
 Simply create this symlink with `ln -sv /proc/self/mounts /etc/mtab`.